Victory Stadium: Early history (1942–71)

+Roanoke celebrated the opening of the stadium on Labor Day, September 7, 1942.
+The inaugural event, a War Bond rally featuring actress Greer Garson, drew a crowd of "over 6,000," less than one-quarter capacity.

-It was initially referred to as "Roanoke Municipal Stadium" but on October 26, 1942, the Roanoke City Council resolved "that the stadium be known as Victory Stadium until victory in World War II is achieved."
+The facility was initially referred to as "Roanoke Municipal Stadium" but on October 26, 1942, the Roanoke City Council resolved "that the stadium be known as Victory Stadium until victory in World War II is achieved."
 While the name was not intended to be permanent, it remained unchanged until the stadium was demolished in 2006.